Senior Field Researcher, Marcus Waldron

 Contributing Artist, Rubariri Victor

 Rubadiri Victor is a multimedia artist and cultural activist in Trinidad and Tobago, featured in dozens of publications on traditional mas and art.
-As cultural activist and scholar he has an ongoing interest in contemporary cultural theory.
+As a cultural activist and scholar, he has an ongoing interest in contemporary cultural theory.

 Contributing Artist, Alysha Higgins